Chain of Gold: Part one

-In the London Institute, Ragnor visits the teenagers-sans Cordelia and Alastair, and gives them a lead - Emmanuel Gast, who he thought might be able to dredge up information.
-A shocking news arrives when Barbara Lightwood is pronounced dead.
+Ragnor visits the teenagers-sans Cordelia and Alastair, and gives them a lead - Emmanuel Gast, who he thought might be able to dredge up information.
+Shocking news arrives when Barbara Lightwood is pronounced dead.
 At the Carstairs manor in Cornwall Gardens, Charles visits late at night.
-Cordelia, afraid that her brother might tell him of James' grandfather, eavesdrops on her brother and Charles' conversation and finds out that Alistair and Charles are gay and Charles was marrying Ariadne for power only.
-He was scared of rejection by the society and hence couldn't publicly display his sexual orientation unlike Anna.
+Cordelia, afraid that her brother might tell him of James' grandfather, eavesdrops on her brother and Charles' conversation and finds out that Alastair and Charles are gay and Charles was marrying Ariadne for power only.
+He was scared of rejection by the society and hence couldn't publicly display his sexual orientation.
 The next morning, James visits Cordelia and they, along with Matthew and Lucie pay a visit to Emmanuel Gast.
-However to their dismay he is already dead and Lucie gets locked in a room where she summons Emmanuel's ghost and finds out that he had raised the demon who was wreaking havoc over London.
-He even claimed that he knew her grandfather but she banished him before he could reveal much.
+However, he is already dead.
+Lucie summons his ghost and learns that he had raised the demon who was wreaking havoc over London.
+He claimed that he knew her grandfather, but she banished him before he could reveal much.
 Later they find splinters of wood with strange inscriptions.
-The four head back to the institute and lie to Will and Tessa about where they’ve been.
-They question Jessamine about whether ghosts can lie to see if Gast’s claims were true.
-They hear a ruckus outside.
-Charles has arrived in a carriage, bringing Grace and a bloodied Tatiana to the Institute.
-Once Tatiana is being treated by the Silent Brothers in the infirmary, Grace pulls James aside to talk to him.
+The four head back to the institute.
+Charles arrives in a carriage, bringing Grace and a bloodied Tatiana to the Institute.
+Once Tatiana is being treated in their infirmary, Grace pulls James aside to talk to him.